glowkeeper/P3D/docs/labs/week1Session1.md

 # Lab for Week 1, Session 1 - Setting Up Your Environment

-This lab sets up your environment so you can complete the rest of the module.
-Once you have that set up, you should do some background reading.
+The primary aim of this seminar is to get your environment set up so you can complete the rest of the module.

+Once you have your environment set up, you should read some background material explaining [3D Graphics](../graphicsBackground.md), since that will help you get a much better understanding of the core concepts that make [Unity](https://unity3d.com/) work.

 ## Overview

-This session requires you to setup a [GitHub](https://github.com/) account and install [Unity](https://unity3d.com/unity/qa/lts-releases).
+This session requires you to setup a [GitHub](https://github.com/) account, install [Unity](https://unity3d.com/unity/qa/lts-releases) and then do some [background reading](#3d-graphics).

 ### GitHub